 Furthermore, not being subject to VAT is worthwhile, for example, in situations where:

-Disadvantages of being a VAT payer
+Disadvantages of VAT payers

 Although there are many advantages to being a VAT payer, there are a few things to look out for.
 The main disadvantage is the relatively heavy administrative burden.
 As a rule, you cannot do without an accountant.

+How does this work in practice?
 The duties of a VAT payer include, in particular, making tax documents for customers, keeping and filing VAT returns and filing the so-called control report.

 Write to us and we’ll get back